nanog75/hackathon/_day1/2019-02-17-step-1-understand-day-1-operations.md

 ## Basic Components

-In the current topology for Day 1 (rtr2 is not available for Day1 and Day2 operations),  the components we intend to use are:
+In the current topology for Day 1 (rtr2 is not available for Day1 and Day2 operations, not until Day0 group successfully bootstraps it),  the components we intend to use are:

 1. Ansible to orchestrate all the configurations and applications on the network and on all routers.